mlinnen/my-keezer/readme.md

 goals have all been coded and work.

 ### Current list of goals
-* Measure the temperature inside the keezer with a single temperature sensor
-* Control the keezer temperature given a low/high temp to turn off/on the compressor
+* Control the keezer temperature given a temperature set point and the temperature sensor reading
 * Turn on/off a LED when the compressor is on/off
-* LCD display the current temperature of the keezer
+* Display the current temperature of the keezer on an LCD
 * Broadcast current temperature readings via MQTT
 * Broadcast when the compressor turns on/off via MQTT
 * Set the temperature of the keezer via MQTT